 Today we will drive to Yoichi to visit the Nikka Whisky Distillery.
 This distillery, opened by Masataka Taketsuru, produced and sold the first Japanese whisky.
 A tour of the facility provides visitors with insight into the whisky production process, as well as a tasting of the local Nikka label whisky.
 Next, we will travel to Otaru for a leisurely stroll through the port city's heritage district.
 As you walk up Sakaimachi Street, you can see Otaru's history in old Western-style fisheries, shops and houses.
 On the way, we'll explore Otaru's reputation for excellent glass craftsmanship at the Kitaichi Garasukan, where glassmakers transitioned from making simple glass fishing buoys to crafting fine glassware and artwork.
 At one end of Sakaimachi Street we'll discover the Music Box Museum, a cozy museum and shop selling a large collection of charming music boxes.
 After, we will take a walk along the Otaru Canal, which had once fallen into disrepair at the introduction of modern docking facilities, and has since been converted into a charming vintage promenade.
 Finally, we will make our way to the Otaru Sushi District, where you will be free to find your own sushi dinner from among the shops selling various kinds of sushi.

 After breakfast, visit the Historic Village of Hokkaido.
 The point of the village is to provide a realistic understanding of the pioneer time period in Hokkaido.
 Everything thing in the village is an exhibit and consists of around 60 or so buildings.
 Next, we take a trip to the Shiroi Koibito Park, which is a chocolate themed amusement park.
 Visually, its a interesting mix of Hokkaido and British culture, with stores that sell a variety of chocolates and other sweets.
-For lunch, we savor a lunch of crab, Sapporo's signature dish which is freshly caught and cooked.
 Then we visit Hokkaido Shrine - the chief Shinto shrine of Sapporo.
 This simply elegant shrine holds 4 Shino deities, including the soul of Emperor Meiji.
 After, we take a tour the Asahi Beer Hokkaido Brewery.
 Asahi is one of the chief brewers of beer in Japan, and offers 20-minute tours of their facility, including fresh-brewed samples of their quality product.
 Finally, we visit the incredible Hill of the Buddha, a magnificent Buddhist shrine designed by famous Japanese architect Tadano Ando.
 Then we return to the hotel for a relaxing evening.

 For your final day in Sapporo, experience the delightful Sapporo Autumn Fest, which is the biggest food festival in Hokkaido.
 Autumn Fest is still a fairly new festival, but it has quickly become one of Hokkaido's most popular seasonal festivals.
 Since autumn is Japan's harvest season, the Autumn Fest becomes an opportunity to try food and drink from all around Hokkaido.
 The festival is held throughout Odori Park, and from the moment you arrive, your eyes and nose will be delighted by the various foods made of seasonal ingredients in colorful stalls around the festival grounds.
 There is also a section devoted to Oktoberfest.
 Sapporo and Munich in Germany are sister cities, features craft beers from Germany and all over Hokkaido.
 After, return to your hotel for a last relaxing evening in Sapporo.